Instructor: Kenny Morrell

 1. Read critically

-3. Identify a passage from the readings and describe it in clear, concise academic prose
+3. Identify passages from the readings and describe them in clear, concise academic prose

-As noted on “Humanities 102 (Spring 2017),” one of the goals of this course is to help you develop an ability to express your “views clearly and respectfully in conversations with others.”
+As noted above and in “Humanities 101 (2019),” one of the goals of this course is to help you develop an ability to “discuss topics with clarity and a command of relevant and factual information.”
 To this end, you must contribute substantively to the discussions that take place during colloquia.

 Contributing to those discussions will require you to